mprtcz/LearningReact/src/notes/notes.md

 When iterating with `map()` function, every template needs to have a `key` variable.
 It is used to distinguish between different list items in the dom.
 Ids must be unique.

 Note: for Prettier to work, you need to set the `Default Formatter` option, as well as `format on save` in settings.

+Functions are passed to child components just as other variables are.